oldjun/PyMyORM/README.md

     primary_key = 'this is table primary key'
 ```

-if your table contains a datetime column or decimal column, and you probably like to auto format the column's value from datetime to string,
+if your table contains at least one datetime column or decimal column, you probably like to auto format the column's value from datetime to string,
 or from decimal to float, you can do it like this

 ```python